Nils-Udo: OVO (2000)

 Peter Gabriel contacted Nils Udo to create an installation for the cover for his new album OVO.
 Udo created a nest-like structure supported by tree trunks, which made it very heavy.
 Inside the nest lay the child of a Real World (Studio in England where the album was recorded) employee (The child, Josh, is the son of Susie Millns at Real World’s Art department).
 The photograph was taken and then the installation was moved into Peter Gabriels's garden nearby.
 Finally due to issues of what to do with it, the gardener set the structure on fire.
 This did not upset Udo as his work is transient and there is a photograph that keeps the artwork still living.
 Its called OVO because it has an OVO form.

-Stone-Age-Man (2001)
+Rock-Time-Man (2001)

-Stone-Age-Man is a monumental sculpture in Wittgensteiner-Sauerland, Germany.
+Rock-Time-Man is a monumental sculpture in Wittgensteiner-Sauerland, Germany.
 Udo creates the effect of an ancient temple by installing in the middle of the structure an enormous cube of rock framed by a monumental architectural trunk form made out of wood.
 The quartzite monolith weighs almost 150 tons and, integrated into the peaceful grandeur of the forest, it forms a monument and memorial in its own right: its size, its timeless association with the earth, and its uniqueness.
 When exposed to this powerful entity, the viewer experiences his/her own temporality and vulnerability.